Core Module Information

 Learning Outcomes for module:

-LO1: Develop and compose SUSTAINABLE engineering solutions with minimal environmental impact by carrying out original work,
+LO1: Develop and compose sustainable engineering solutions by carrying out original work.

-LO4: Being able to adopt eethical decisions (surrounding society, health & safety, level of risk in the project),
+LO4: Being able to adopt ethical decisions (surrounding society, health & safety, level of risk in the project).

 LO5: Communicate clearly and present your ideas and designs in a professional manner in both written and oral form.